Redstone College Expands Offerings With New Wind Energy Technology Program

 About Redstone College

-Founded in 1965 and located in Broomfield, Redstone College offers a variety of technical degree programs including Airframe and Powerplant (A&P), Advanced Electronics Technolog and Heating/Ventilation/Air Conditioning/Refrigeration (HVAC /R).
-Redstone College programs are highly integrated to ensure students learn from instructors who have industry experience, receive hands-on practical training, industry networking opportunities, career placement assistance and tuition-free alumni retraining* and more.
-Since the school was founded, more than 15,000 students have graduated from the programs.
-For more information on Redstone College, visit www.Redstone.edu.
+Founded in 1965 and located in Broomfield, Colo. near Denver, Redstone College offers a variety of technical degree programs including Airframe and Powerplant (A&P), Avionics, Heating/Ventilation/Air Conditioning (HVAC) and Wind Energy Technology.
+Redstone College programs are highly integrated to ensure students receive training from instructors who have industry experience.
+Students benefit from a hands-on education, industry networking opportunities, certification preparation, tuition-free alumni retraining* and more.
+Since the training school was founded, more than 10,000 students have graduated from the diploma and degree programs.
+For more information on Redstone College, visit www.redstone.edu.